 Dr Tim Benbow studied at Oxford as an undergraduate (at Brasenose College) and as a graduate (at St Antony's College).
 He also spent a year at Harvard University as a Kennedy Scholar and a year at King's College London.

 After being awarded his doctorate he remained at Oxford, conducting a post-doctoral research project and teaching International Relations and Strategic Studies at the undergraduate and graduate levels, including one year as a Tutor in Politics at University College.

 Tim spent two years teaching at Britannia Royal Naval College, Dartmouth, before joining the Defence Studies Department in 2004.
 He was promoted to Senior Lecturer in 2008, and to Reader in Strategic Studies in 2016.

 Tim is Deputy Director of the Corbett Centre for Maritime Policy Studies.
-He created the DSD PhD programme in 2011.
-In 2015 the Institute of Historical Research awarded him the Sir Julian S. Corbett Prize in Modern History.
+He created the Defence Studies Department PhD programme in 2011.
+In 2015 the Institute of Historical Research awarded him the Sir Julian S Corbett Prize in Modern History.

 - Naval Strategy and History (especially naval aviation and amphibious warfare) - Second World War and after

 - UK strategy and defence policy

 - Changing character of war and future warfare